Fauziahalsey/end-of-phase3-project/README.md

 Option 2: Exit
 Quit the application.
 Database
 The application uses SQLite to store patient records.
-The database file is clinic.db.
+The database file is a clinic. db.

  Contributing

 If you have suggestions or found a bug, please open an issue or submit a pull request.

 License